 - Give pop-ups and other digital ads the stank eye.
 Many pop-ups could contain fake coupons, redirect you to malicious sites, or expose you to cross-site scripting attacks.
 If a coupon seems to come out of nowhere with a too-good-to-be-true offer, don’t think twice.
 Just click that “x” and shut it down.

 - Dump Cyber Monday emails with attachments in the virtual garbage.
 Cyber Monday emails with attachments, especially Microsoft Word docs or PDFs, are super suspect—it’s possible, in fact likely, that they contain malware.
 Delete them immediately.
-Not only that, but you should review any other Cyber Monday-related emails with a hawk eye: online crooks love using newsworthy events to scam innocent, potentially naive, people.
+Not only that, but you should review any other Cyber Monday–related emails with a hawk eye: online crooks love using newsworthy events to scam innocent, potentially naive, people.
 If you get an email from a store claiming to have a deal, type the store’s URL directly into your browser instead of clicking on the link.
 If the site doesn’t verify the deal, you know it’s a fake.

 - Make sure you’re on a secure connection.
 Look for the padlock icon to the left of the URL when you go to check out.
 If it’s there, then that means the information passed between a store’s server and your browser remains private.
 In addition, the URL should read “https” and not just “http.”
 The padlock alone, however, may not be enough.
 For additional security and privacy, consider using a reputable VPN that will encrypt traffic passed between web servers.
 Mobile shoppers may also want to consider VPNs, especially if they’re not on a secure Wi-Fi connection.